There are many advantages associated with membership in the Honors College. Consider just a few of the benefits:

 Students who fulfill program requirements graduate with University Honors, a designation reflected on the diploma and transcript.

 Priority Registration Privileges

-Members of the University Honors Program are eligible to register for classes before the rest of the general student body.
+Members of the Honors College are eligible to register for classes before the rest of the general student body.
 This means that honors students are much more likely to get the classes they want at the times they want.

 Scholarship Service Hours